WATCH: Capitals' T.J. Oshie Pays Tearful Tribute To Father With Alzheimer's

 So they've taken an active role in events to find a cure.
 And Tim Oshie has had no intention of letting the disease sideline him.
 He was there when his son scored his first goal as a Capital against his former team last year, after all, and he has been there for the Caps' annual dads' trip.

-And he was there, finally — after the final buzzer sounded Thursday night, after T.J. lifted the Stanley Cup and after that difficult post-game interview — to take the ice yet again with the son who shares his name.
+And he was there, finally — after the final buzzer sounded Thursday night, after T.J. lifted the Stanley Cup and after that difficult postgame interview — to take the ice yet again with the son who shares his name.

 But to T.J., it doesn't matter what his father's birth certificate reads.
 His father is "Coach Osh."